Foundation Support and Production Funding

 This is a one-hour documentary on the story of the involvement and contribution of Native Americans in the military throughout American history.
 The project will contain an extensive website and a content-rich educational component.

 The largest and most influential design by architect Henry Hobson Richardson, today the Richardson Olmsted Complex is being reimagined as a cultural destination for the Western New York region.
 This is a 30-minute broadcast television documentary on the fascinating history, ongoing rehabilitation, and future of Buffalo’s Richardson Olmsted Complex.
 Corresponding digital components, including digital videos and online educational materials, will allow for increased engagement opportunities.

 Relationship Violence Awareness

 Relationship violence affects one in three adolescents in the U.S., and there are few resources to bring this issue to the forefront of educating children and teens about the danger signs of an unhealthy relationship.
-To address this issue, WNED-TV will work with the Family Justice Center to create a 30-minute TV program as well as online resources and learning experiences designed for elementary, middle, and high school students.
+To address this issue, WNED PBS will work with the Family Justice Center to create a 30-minute TV program as well as online resources and learning experiences designed for elementary, middle, and high school students.

 Funder: West Herr Auto Group

 Television (Currently Airing):